Impact of EU membership on Ireland

 - Before Ireland became an EU Member State Irish consumers and businesses had to wait months just to get a phone line installed.
 The EU has helped with the liberalisation of the communications market, meaning that today we have a better choice of Internet and telecoms providers.

-- The European enforcement network carries out systematic checks simultaneously in different Member States to investigate breaches of consumer protection law, particularly with online sellers.
+- The Consumer Protection Cooperation Network carries out systematic checks simultaneously in different Member States to investigate breaches of consumer protection law, particularly with online sellers.

-- A new EU-wide Online Dispute Resolution platform is now available, providing consumers with a one-stop-shop aimed at resolving disputes over online purchases.
+- The EU-wide Online Dispute Resolution platform provides Irish consumers with a one-stop-shop aimed at resolving disputes over online purchases.

 - Being part of the EU has helped Ireland transform itself into one of Europe’s top innovation nations.
 This has attracted billions of euro in foreign direct investment (FDI) from companies in hi-tech sectors like Information and Communications Technologies (ICT), Pharmaceuticals, Digital Media and Social Media.

-- Ireland is part of the European Research Area (ERA), which means we can contribute significantly to global research and development.
+- Ireland is part of the European Research Area (ERA), which means Irish researchers can contribute significantly to global research and development.

-- EU membership has supported the peace process in Northern Ireland through investment in cross-border programmes and the creation of the Northern Ireland Task Force (NITF) and the PEACE Programmes.
+- EU membership has supported the peace process in Northern Ireland through investment in cross-border and PEACE programmes.

 - The European Arrest Warrant (EAW) means that Irish criminals can no longer escape justice by fleeing to another EU Member State.